FDio/csit/docs/vpp-device.rst

 Furthermore it describes and summarizes implementation details of Integration and System tests platform *1-Node VPP_Device*.
-It aims to provide a complete end-to-end view of *1-Node VPP_Device* environment in order to improve extendibility and maintenance, under the guideline of VPP core team.
+It aims to provide a complete end-to-end view of *1-Node VPP_Device* environment in order to improve extendability and maintenance, under the guideline of VPP core team.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be